gwen-interpreter/gwen-gpm/README.md

 regularly in this [gwen-gpm.properties](???) file that you will have downloaded during your [gwen-pgm installation](#installation).
-If you need to add a new checksum entry for a later package version that is not listed in your copy of this file, you can do so by calculating its checksum value with the following command against a known distribution before adding it the file.
+If you need to add a new checksum entry for a later package version that is not listed in your copy of this file, you can do so by calculating its checksum value with the following command against a known distribution before adding it to the file.

    (Linux, OSX, or Windows via Cygwin): `shasum -a 256 known-dist.zip`